ray-project/ray/doc/source/cluster/running-applications/job-submission/quickstart.rst

 Setup
 -----

 Ray Jobs is available in versions 1.9+ and requires a full installation of Ray.
-You can do install Ray by running:
+You can install Ray by running:

 .. code-block:: shell